-(4) An offence against subregulation (3) is an offence of strict liability.
+- (4) An offence against subregulation (3) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (5) It is a defence to a prosecution under subregulation (3) if the defendant had a reasonable excuse.

-- (5) It is a defence to a prosecution under subregulation (3) if the defendant had a reasonable excuse. - Note: A defendant bears an evidential burden in relation to the matter in subregulation (5) (see subsection 13.3(3) of the Criminal Code).
+Note: A defendant bears an evidential burden in relation to the matter in subregulation (5) (see subsection 13.3(3) of the Criminal Code).